 That of course, never got built (thankfully), and instead of the unique and exotic design of the original Polynesian buildings, the Bora Bora Bungalows, or like what we see over at Disney’s Animal Kingdom Lodge, this new DVC tower is pretty plain and uninspiring.

 I’m not writing it off completely, I just feel that a lot of potential here will probably be wasted.
-I personally like the sound of the Disney’s Boardwalk renovation and the DVC expansion at the Grand Floridian much more, but we’ll have to wait and see when all the projects are finished.
+For the most part, I personally like the Disney’s Boardwalk renovation and the DVC expansion at the Grand Floridian much more, but we’ll have to wait and see how this one compares when it’s finished.

 There will no doubt be many great aspects of the resort when it’s complete.
 The rooms will probably be more spacious and feel more luxurious than other rooms at the Polynesian Resort, but skipping on the theming, is what will probably keep this from truly great status.